k4sh4n1/research/proposal.md

 There is no comprehensive framework mapping structural parameters, including mass, stiffness, damping, to financial variables in a systematic way.
 The few attempts that exist focus on specific phenomena rather than developing a general theoretical framework [5].

 Traditional financial analysis relies on Fourier transforms and wavelet analysis [6].
 However, the specific advantages of modal decomposition for identifying market regimes and predicting transitions remain unexplored.
 Modal analysis is a prominent tool of structural dynamics used to identify natural frequencies and mode shapes.
-It can been systematically applied to decompose financial time series.
+It can be systematically applied to decompose financial time series.

 The finite element method or FEM has revolutionized structural engineering.
 FEM application to financial risk modeling is virtually non-existent.
 Discretizing the market into elements and analyzing stress distribution by FEM represents a significant potential opportunity.